PrismaTokenMind/ETHGlobal-Bangkok-2024/cowapi/README.md

 Cow Orders API implementation can be found at ```src/pages/api/createCoWOrder.ts``` for market order creation and ```src/pages/api/createLimitOrder.ts``` for limit order creation.

+1Inch Portfolio API used in ```src/pages/api/prox.ts``` to get latest portfolio data of the AI agent.

 Call https://eth-bangkok-mu.vercel.app/api/createCoWOrder.ts to call deployed API

 ## Front end